 Reseeding is long heralded as the best investment any livestock farmer can make on their farm.
-It’s anticipated a lot of reseeding will be done this year.
+The drought of 2018 has left many swards open which has resulted in weeds emerging and a lot of moss in cases.

 To reseed we need a good weather window and farmers need to have ample grass supply on farm.
-In recent years, the possibility that both of these moons align has become a rarer phenomenon, with weather patterns becoming more irregular and ever increasing stocking rates on farms.
+In recent years, the possibility that both of these moons align has become a rarer phenomenon, with weather patterns unpredictable and ever-increasing stocking rates on farms.

 If farmers are grazing land more and reseeding less, then it stands to reason that the average age of a ley in Ireland is going up.
 This results in poorer fertiliser utilisation and more weed grasses, along with reduced grass quality and yield.

 The efficiencies that come with the grass-based model we have are only effective as long as we stay on top of our grassland and keep perennial ryegrass content as high as possible.
 This begs the question should we be over-seeding more?